Every 35 seconds, someone chooses MORE THAN ^

 Windows

-Make sure they’re securely shut.
+Make sure any windows are securely shut.
+Locked if possible.
 Obscure the view to ensure no-one sees your belongings inside.

 Alarms

-If you choose Standard or Extra cover, our contents insurance can cover you for theft from outbuildings.
+Our Standard or Extra contents policies include cover for theft from outbuildings.
 You'll get up to £5,000 cover with our Standard cover.
 This goes up to £10,000 if you choose Extra.
 Sports equipment, like bicycles, is also included.
-It's not included with Essentials.
+Bicycle insurance for outside of the home can also be added as an optional extra.

 2. Lighting and CCTV

 Having good lighting around your home and garden can help give you extra peace of mind.
-Lighting often discourages thieves and alerts you when someone is out in your garden.
+Lighting often discourages thieves.

-Though expensive, CCTV or motion-detecting lights also act as a deterrent.
-There are options to link the system up to your mobile phone, so you get alerts while out and about.
+Though more expensive, CCTV or motion-detecting lights can also act as a deterrent.
+There are options to link the system up to your mobile phone, so you'll receive alerts when you're away from home.

 3. Gates and fences

-Make sure your gates and fences are secure and try to repair any damage, from holes to rusty screws.
+Make sure your gates and fences are secure and try to repair any damage, such as holes and rusty screws.

 You may think having high fences and lots of greenery to screen your home will help, but this isn’t always the case.
-Having a low boundary at the front of your property, like a low fence, small plants or shrubs (less than 1 metre), can make it trickier for burglars to hide.
+A low fence, small plants or shrubs (less than 1 metre) in front of your home can make it trickier for burglars to hide.

-If you have a pet, you should check there are no holes in your garden that they can escape through.
+If you have pets, you should check there are no holes in your hedges, fences or gates that they could escape through.

 4. Drives and pathways